Barron Valley Hotel: History

 The Barron Valley Hotel was constructed in 1940–1941 and is located on the main street of Atherton.
 The site has been used continuously for hotel and accommodation purposes since 1890 and illustrates the role played by early hotels in the development and expansion of regional settlements.
 The present hotel, with its distinctive streamlined decorative detailing in the interior public spaces, has been run by the Nasser family for over 70 years.

 Early European settlements on the Atherton Tablelands developed along the route from Port Douglas to the Herberton at Granite Creek near Mareeba, Rocky Creek near Atherton and Scrubby Creek near Carrington.
 Atherton, which takes its name from pastoralist John Atherton, was originally known as Prior's Pocket after Thomas Prior, a timber getter who was the first European to camp there permanently.
 The settlement grew to shelter men engaged in lumbering operations, including four brothers from the Mazlin family who played a key role in the local timber industry; much of the timber they cut was used to construct Atherton's early buildings.

 The town was surveyed in 1885 by surveyor Falcone Hutten and the first town lots were sold in Atherton on 23 February 1886.
 From the mid-1890s Atherton's popularity as a settlement increased and it became firmly established as the main centre on the Tablelands.
 During the first years of settlement Atherton was also a staging post for Cobb and Co Coaches, which stopped at the Barron Valley Hotel on their way between Herberton and Port Douglas.
 Atherton provided the surrounding mining population with the bulk of its produce and its importance as a regional centre was cemented by the arrival of the railway from Cairns in 1903.
 The railway was located behind the Barron Valley Hotel and eventually replaced the Cobb and Co. routes through to Herberton.

-Thomas Peake's original Barron Valley Hotel – a shack beside the track to Herberton – was built in the 1890s.
+Thomas Peake's original Barron Valley Hotel - a shack beside the track to Herberton - was built in the 1890s.
 It was soon replaced by a single-storeyed hotel, which was also a Cobb & Co. way station and general store.
 In 1907–1908 it was rebuilt as a two-storeyed timber hotel, which became a feature of early life in Atherton and was a meeting place for all manner of occasions.
-Mr William McCraw (born in Langton, Scotland 30 Mar 1865, died in Auckland, New Zealand 26 Sep 1951) was the first licensee of this third hotel on the site and it became known as McCraw's Barron Valley Hotel.
+Mr McCraw was the first licensee of this third hotel on the site and it became known as McCraw's Barron Valley Hotel.